Frederick Augustus I of Saxony: Family background

 Frederick Augustus was the second (but eldest surviving) son of Frederick Christian, Elector of Saxony and Maria Antonia Walpurgis, Princess of Bavaria.
 Because he was underage at the time of his father's death of smallpox in 1763, his mother served as Regent until 1768.
 His uncle, Prince Francis Xavier, functioned as his representative.
 Through his father's side, he was descended from two kings of Poland, and through his mother's side Siemowit, the first confirmed Duke of Poland.

 Renunciation of the Polish throne

-Two of Frederick Augustus' predecessors as Elector of Saxony had been kings of Poland, but due to his young age he was not considered eligible during the 1764 Polish–Lithuanian royal election.
-However, when a constitution was ratified by the Polish Sejm, Frederick Augustus was named successor to King Stanisław II August.
+Two of Frederick Augustus' predecessors as Elector of Saxony had been kings of Poland, but due to his young age, he was not considered eligible during the 1764 Polish–Lithuanian royal election.
+However, when the constitution was ratified by the Polish Sejm, Frederick Augustus was named successor to King Stanisław August Poniatowski.
 At the same time, the head of the Saxon Royal House was established as heir to the Polish throne through Article VII of that very constitution.
 Frederick Augustus declined to accept the crown upon Stanisław's death in 1798 because he feared becoming entangled in disputes with Austria, Prussia and Russia, which had begun to partition Poland in 1772.
 In fact, by then the title would have been in name only - a full partition of Poland among those neighboring powers had already taken place in 1795.